prof18/marcogomiero.com/content/posts/2020/kmm-shared-app-architecture.md

 }
 ```

-As you may already have noticed, there is some “duplicated” stuff in the class.
-And that’s because some different behavior between Android and iOs must be covered.
+As you may have already noticed, there is some “duplicated” stuff in the class.
+And that’s because some different behavior between Android and iOS must be covered.
 On **Android**, I use a suspendable function and a `Flow` to process the data and observe the changes.
 The native part (i.e., the Android ViewModel) can call the `computeHomeDataSuspendable` function in a specific CoroutineScope (that ideally will be the `viewModelScope`) and observe the changes with the `homeModel` flow.
-On **iOS** instead, a Flow cannot be directly observed and plus, the cancellation of the data observation from the `MoneyRepository` must be handled manually.
+On **iOS** instead, a Flow cannot be directly observed and plus, the cancellation of the data observed from the `MoneyRepository` must be handled manually.
 For the former problem, a simple callback can be used.
 This callback is provided in the constructor (that by default is null and it will be defined only on iOs) and will be called (only if it is not null, of course!) when collecting the data from the two flows.
 The latter problem instead, can be solved (similarly to what I’ve done before in the Presenter) by using a default CoroutineScope and two methods: one to start to get the data and one to cancel the entire process.
 The `computeData` method will call the `computeHomeDataSuspendable` method on a specific CoroutineScope that can be canceled with the `onDestroy` method.

-And that’s it for the common code.
+And that’s it for the shared code.
 Now the dots can be connected in the native part.
 For Android, I’ve used a simple Android ViewModel that starts observing the data when initialized, collect the flow and update a LiveData.